 that Hearn would support Youth and Ladies the same as the BDO does.

-Participate can all players who will be between 16 and 21 years old at the deadline.
+Participate can all players who are below the age limit at the deadline.
 Participants are either players from the PDC Youth Tour or international qualifiers.

-Beside a price money of 10 000 pound for the winner and 5 000 pound for the runner up both finalists are invited to the Grand Slam and get a
+Beside the price money both finalists are invited to the Grand Slam and get a

-To play the qualifiers and the tournament is open for all young players and no contract with the PDC has to be signed.
-When the players accept the
+To play the qualifiers and the tournament no contract with the PDC has to be signed.

-The PDC Unicorn U 21 World Championship is played in three phases.
+The PDC Unicorn World Youth Championship is played in three phases.

 Phase 1 Qualifications

-Qualification over the PDC Youth Tour Order of Merit:
+Qualification by the PDC Youth Tour Order of Merit.

-The 64 participants play in several rounds through to two finalists.
+The 64 participants - starting 2018 72 participants - play in several rounds through to two finalists.